MinhasKamal/AIBeginnerCode/Coding a Neural Network from Scratch for Absolute Beginners.md

 Please, do not just read the article.
 You will not be able to build a deep intuition just by reading; you need practice.
 If you have not done it already, open your python editor or GoogleColab and run these codes yourself.

-For now, lets set w1=2 and w2=0.5.
+For now, let's set w1=2 and w2=0.5.
 If you run the code, you will get the following output-
 ```
 1
 1